dotnet/dotnet-docker/samples/aspnetapp/README.md

 This sample includes Dockerfile examples that explicitly target Alpine, Debian and Ubuntu.
 The [.NET Core Docker Sample](../dotnetapp/README.md) demonstrates targeting a larger set of distros.

-The following example demonstrates targeting distros explictly and also shows the size differences between the distros.
+The following example demonstrates targeting distros explicitly and also shows the size differences between the distros.
 Tags are added to the image name to differentiate the images.

 On Linux: